 Demand is up, and those historical habits are taking a while to turn around.

-How far ahead should I be booking my accommodation?
+How far ahead should I book my NC500 accommodation?

 Ideally, we should have been booking our accommodation in November, two months prior to starting the NC500.